 High precision components & calibration

-Our best high-precision thermometers:
+Our best high-accuracy thermometers:

 - Thermometer with retractable probe (+/-0.05°C)